AxolotlOfConflagration/TREC_PM_ES_2019/README.md

 ## Load bioCaddie data to ElasticSearch

 First download this file: [bioCaddie data](https://drive.google.com/open?id=1dnOAgOd_-IC2flZBXMJm0STPy9SATbd2) and unpack this in your system.
 The unpacked folder contains about 3.1 GB of data.
-You can have these files in any direcotry, but by default the script uses the directory `../docs/` when current woring directory in the project root directory.
+You can have these files in any direcotry, but by default the script uses the directory `../docs/` (when current working directory is the project root directory).
 The `docs` should contain XML files with names like `1`,`2`, `3`,... and so on.

 Now just run the Python script:
 ```bash